Holy Trinity Brompton: Holy Trinity Church

 After three years of construction, the church was consecrated on 6 June 1829 by the Bishop of London.

-The same building stands today, although having been considerably modified.
-In 1852 a portion of HTB's land was sold to the Roman Catholic Church in order for them to build the London Oratory.
-This created a long driveway from Brompton Road at the end of which HTB manages to gain relative tranquility.
+The same building stands today, although it has been considerably modified.
+In 1852 a portion of Holy Trinity Brompton's land was sold to the Roman Catholic Church to build the Brompton Oratory.
+This created the long driveway from Brompton Road to the relative tranquil of HTB.

-The most recent major modification was during the 1980s when the crypt was rebuilt to provide meeting rooms and the space for the bookshop.
-Also during this time, the pews were removed and replaced with chairs to allow greater flexibility in seating arrangements, which became imperative as take-up of the Alpha Course grew.
+The most recent major modification was during the 1980s when HTB's crypt was rebuilt to provide meeting rooms and space for a bookshop.
+Also during this time, the pews were removed and replaced with chairs to allow greater flexibility in seating arrangements.

-The substantial growth of the Alpha Course since 1993 has seen this course become the main focus of HTB, with its recent history reflecting this.
+In 2023, leaders of HTB including its vicar, Archie Coates, and former vicar Nicky Gumbel, were among 27 signatories to a letter arguing against blessings for same-sex couples, known as Prayers of Love and Faith.
+Some worshippers at HTB Queen's Gate expressed "extreme disquiet" at the letter, from which they wished to "strongly disassociate" themselves, calling the letter a "cleverly worded delaying tactic" to "prolong discrimination".
+A priest at one HTB 'church-plant' said that many of the plants unhappy with this stance are "keeping quiet out of fear of repercussions".